linux-integrity/ima-doc/ima-policy.rst

   root ((euid, uid) == 0) with the read bit set.
 It measures all kernel modules loaded and all firmware loaded.

   The policy excludes some "pseudo" filesystem from measurement.
+See :ref:`custom-policy` for recommendations related to ``tmpfs`` files.

 ::